kirkwat/password-cracking/README.md

 * hashes.txt - This text file contains the hashes that are to be cracked

 ## Output
 After execution of the program, a cracked.txt file will be created.
-This text file will contain all 50 hashes in the following format: "hash":"password".
+This text file will contain all 50 hashes in the following format: `hash:password`.
 Hashes that were not cracked will be followed by a blank space.